Measuring std::memmove speed

 And the similar tests for std::memset and std::vector::insert.

-Consider the following scenario: there where structure A in an old version of a C++ application:
+Consider the following scenario: there was structure A in an old version of a C++ application:

 An instance of A was serialized into a file in a binary format and after that the application was updated to a new version.